 High blood pressure

-Withdrawal symptoms can be intense and persist for weeks depending on the length and severity of the addiction.
-To help you readjust and feel more comfortable throughout this process, we offer medically monitored detox regardless of your history of use.
+Withdrawal symptoms can be intense and persist for weeks, depending on the length and severity of the addiction.
+To help you readjust and feel more comfortable throughout this process, we offer medically monitored opiate withdrawal help, regardless of your history of use.

 Call to begin your journey to wellness today.

-If you or someone you love has been suffering at the hands of an opiate disorder, Restored Path Detox can help.
-We will work alongside you to provide the most comprehensive and individualized medically-monitored detox program available.
+If you or someone you love has been suffering at the hands of an opiate disorder, the opiate withdrawal specialists at Restored Path Detox can help.
+We will work alongside you to provide the most comprehensive and individualized medically-monitored opiate detox in Dallas.